-'Handling' liquid and gaseous forms of hydrogen presents a unique set of technical challenges.27 May 2022
+'Handling' liquid and gaseous forms of hydrogen presents a unique set of technical challenges.Friday, May 27, 2022

 Hydrogen is being explored globally as a potential energy vector as part of the transition to low carbon energy sources and net zero emissions.
 Hydrogen is a small molecule, found in a gaseous state at room temperature and ambient pressure.
 It becomes liquid at -253°C which has the potential to allow much greater volume storage easing transportation.